Birth Control & Safer Sex Superheroes

 DDD’s powers can’t work if she isn’t covering the whole vulva or anus.
 If there is, say, a herpes sore on the skin that the dental dam isn’t covering, there’s a possibility that the herpes virus could be transmitted between partners.
 Deputy Dental Dam also hates sharp things, like knives and teeth, which could rip the dental dam, making it less effective at creating a barrier between partners.

 Secret Fortress: Deputy Dental Dam doesn’t set up fortresses in many pharmacies, but you can usually find her online.
 It can be harder for younger people to access her through her online hideout, so it would be easier to find her at a health center or to use a cut-open condom.

 Also known as the “morning-after” pill, Extraordinary Emergency Contraception (EC) shows up to save the day if you had unprotected sex or want to prevent pregnancy after another method failed!
+This could happen if someone forgets to take their pill or change their patch on time.
 EC comes in the form of a small pill or an intrauterine device (IUD).

 Superpower: Prevents Pregnancy

 Although Extraordinary EC may not have telekinesis or teleportation abilities, it does have the power to prevent pregnancy after unprotected sex or if other contraceptives, such as Captain Condom, failed at their task.

 Extraordinary EC’s powers are diminished with each passing day under its secret identities of Plan B One-Step or Next Choice One Dose.
 Note that in its ella and ParaGard IUD forms, Extraordinary ED maintains its powers even up to five days after unprotected sex.